Services

 Financial Assistance

-Waikiki Community Center's financial assistance programs aim to increase the financial stability of Hawaii residents.
-WCC has a variety of programs targeting different groups including seniors, families and working adults.
-Programs are designed to address a range of situations from helping with emergencies to building reserves to prevent future crisis.
-WCC staff works with each client to address overall challenges, deciding together where and how to target WCC funds to put them on path to long-term stability and success.
+Financial assistance programs strengthen stability for seniors, families and working adults.
+Programs are designed to address a range of situations from emergency support to building reserves to prevent future crisis.
+Our staff works with each client to address overall challenges, deciding together where and how to budget for long-term stability and success.

 Food Pantry

-Waikiki Community Center's emergency food pantry program is committed to addressing food insecurity and supporting those in need.
-Our program is part of the Hawaii Foodbank agency partnership.
-WCC has seen hunger and nutrition deficiency among its fixed-income seniors and ALICE families with young children as the cost of living has continued to increase.
-The Center is currently finalizing plans to build a commercial kitchen to increase our capacity to address not just hunger but nutrition insecurity by providing fresh, healthy food to the community.
+The emergency food pantry program is part of the Hawaii Foodbank agency partnership.
+Fixed-income seniors and ALICE families with young children are at great risk for hunger and nutrition deficiency as the cost of living rises.
+We plan to build a commercial kitchen to further address hunger and nutrition insecurity with fresh, healthy food for the community.

 Senior Services

-Waikiki Community Center enhances the quality of life for our kupuna through a comprehensive range of senior services.
-We empower seniors to live active, meaningful lives where they both contribute to the community and receive support.
-Our programs and services address the whole person – body, mind, and heart.
-We support kupuna with critical needs such as housing, food insecurity and financial challenges and also facilitate seniors maintaining active lifestyles and being positive contributors to our community.
+We empower seniors to pursue an active, meaningful life where they can get support and contribute to the community.
+Our senior services address the whole person – body, mind, and heart.
+We support kupuna with critical needs such as housing, food insecurity and financial help.
+We also help them maintain an active lifestyles and positively contribute to the community.

 ALICE Initiative

-ALICE (Asset Limited Income Constrained Employed) are individuals and families who work, sometime in multiple jobs yet still struggle to get by each month.
-ALICE represents a growing number of those whose incomes are too high to qualify for government assistance yet live paycheck to paycheck and struggle to remain financially stable.
-Due to our state's high cost of living, Hawai`i has an especially high number of ALICE households, nearly half of all residents according to a study done by Aloha United Way.
+ALICE (Asset Limited Income Constrained Employed) are working individuals and families whose incomes are too high to qualify for government assistance yet struggle with financially stability.
+Due to our state's high cost of living, it is estimated this encompasses nearly half of Hawaii's residents, according to an Aloha United Way study.

 BUILD Emergency Savings

-BUILD targets ALICE (Asset Limited Income Constrained, Employed), working individuals and families who are employed, even with multiple jobs, yet live paycheck-to-paycheck, struggling to make ends meet.
-ALICE earns income above the federal poverty level and therefore often does not qualify for many government assistance programs.
-WCC's BUILD program is funded in part through the Aloha United Way (AUW) and Hawaii Community Foundation (HCF) who administer an island-wide ALICE initiative.
+BUILD supports those who are employed, often with multiple jobs, yet struggle to make ends meet.
+ALICE (Asset Limited Income Constrained, Employed) earns income above the federal poverty level but often does not qualify for many government assistance programs.
+BUILD is funded in part by Aloha United Way and Hawaii Community Foundation.

 Thrive by 5

-Need help paying for preschool or denied state tuition assistance?
-We are here to help.
-Due to the rising cost of living in Hawai'i, many hard working families earn too much to quality for state assistance, yet struggle to cover the cost of preschool.
-To help make quality early education affordable for more families, WCC started the Thrive by 5 Affordable Preschool Initiative, reducing tuition to by about 50% for ALICE (Asset Limited Income Constrained, Employed) qualifying families.
+Many hard working families earn too much to quality for state assistance, yet struggle to pay for preschool.
+To help make quality early education more affordable, Wakiki Community Center started the Thrive by 5 Affordable Preschool Initiative that reduces tuition by about 50% for ALICE (Asset Limited Income Constrained, Employed) qualifying families.

 Genki Ball Project